Phelsuma pusilla hallmanni: Geographic range

 The subspecies Ph. p. hallmanni inhabits the east coast of Madagascar.
 It is only known from the region around Andasibe.

 Habitat

 Ph. p. hallmanni lives in a moist and warm climate.
 It inhabits different trees and can often be found on trees on the edge of forest along the road.

 Diet

 Ph. p. hallmanni feeds on various insects and other invertebrates.
 It also likes to lick soft, sweet fruit, pollen and nectar.

 Behaviour

 Ph. p. hallmanni is quite quarrelsome and does not accept other males.
 In captivity, where the female cannot escape, the male can also sometimes seriously wound a female.
 In this case the male and female must be separated.

 Reproduction

-The pairing season of Ph. p. hallmanni is between October and the first weeks of May.
+Ph. p. hallmanni is oviparous.
+The pairing season is between October and the first weeks of May.

 Care and maintenance in captivity

 Ph. p. hallmanni should be housed in pairs and needs a well planted terrarium.
 The temperature should be about 28 °C (82 °F), locally around 30 °C (86 °F), during the day, and drop to around 20 °C (68 °F) at night.
 The humidity should be maintained between 75 and 80% during the day.
 It is also important to include two colder months with a daytime temperature of 24 °C (75 °F) and 16 °C (61 °F) at night.
 In captivity, it can be fed crickets, wax moth larvae, fruit flies, mealworms and houseflies.